Avi (author): Biography

 Avi's parents transferred him from Stuyvesant High School to Elisabeth Irwin High School, a smaller private school.
 At his new school, he studied with a tutor, Ella Ratner, whom he credits for his writing success.
-He struggled in school due to suffering from dysgraphia, a writing disorder.
+He struggled in school due to having dysgraphia, a writing disorder.

 Avi has written 80 books, almost entirely for children and young adults.
 Along with The True Confessions of Charlotte Doyle, he has written books for different age groups and in many different genres including historical fiction, fantasies, graphic novels, comedies, mysteries, ghost stories, adventure tales, realistic fiction, and picture books.
 Avi has won awards for some of his books, including a Newbery Honor for The True Confessions of Charlotte Doyle in 1991 and another for Nothing but the Truth in 1992.
 His fiftieth book, Crispin: The Cross of Lead, was awarded the Newbery Medal in 2003.
 Avi's book Iron Thunder, about the ironclad Monitor and its battle with the CSS Virginia in Hampton Roads, Virginia, was selected as the 2009 Beacon of Freedom Award winner by Williamsburg Regional Library and Colonial Williamsburg Foundation.
 In 2006, Avi wrote a sequel to Crispin: The Cross of Lead titled Crispin: At the Edge of the World.
 In the third part of the series, Crispin: The End of Time was published in 2010.
 His most recent novels, Catch You Later, Traitor and Old Wolf were met with critical success.
 In 2016, a collection of short stories was published by Candlewick Press, The Most Important Thing: Stories about Sons, Fathers, and Grandfathers.

 After living in Providence, Rhode Island in the 1980s and 1990s, Avi now lives in the Rocky Mountains of Colorado, with his wife, Linda Cruise Wright.